sebastienblaisfernandez/webOneBiteAtaTime/basics/data_structure/data_structure.md

 When element or added or remove, the structure of the heat must remain.
 Percolation takes O(log2(n)) in time.

+### Graphs

+- **Vertex**: A Vertex is the node from which graph or formed.

+- **Edge**: An edge is the connection between node in a graph.
+Graphically it is the line between the vertex.
+Vertex can have a direction

 ### Hash tables

+Is a fixed size data structure in which the size is defined at the creation.

+Hash stable contain two main function, `put()` and `get()`, Boats of those function have a time complexity of `O(1)`.

+`localStorage` Is an example of data structure based on hash stable.

 ## Data structures in Javascript/Typescript